 Of course, while eating food off of the floor may be disgusting, it is often not actually dangerous or unsafe; just save it for when you’re alone or with friends.
 Diners at a restaurant may frown on you eating straight from the floor.

 6. Dark Side of the Moon

-Contrary to the title of the Pink Floyd album, there is in fact no such thing as a dark side of the moon.
+Contrary to the title of the Pink Floyd album, there is, in fact, no such thing as a dark side of the moon.

 In reality, there is no part of the moon that is not illuminated by the sun at some point.
-While it is true that there is a side of the moon can never be seen from the Earth that does not mean that it is never stuck by rays of light from the sun.
+While it is true that there is a side of the moon can never be seen from the Earth that does not mean that it is never struck by rays of light from the sun.
 This is due to a circumstance known as tidal locking.
 The gravitational pull that the Earth exhibits on the Moon is so strong that the Moon stays immobile in orbit.
 While it circles the earth, it does not spin on its own axis.

 5. Brain Cells